Chart Color Schemes

 An assessment of population growth drivers in Wattle Range reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wattle Range's population, as of November 2025, is approximately 3,687 people.
-This figure represents a growth of 217 individuals, marking a 6.3% increase since the 2021 Census which reported a population of 3,470 people.
-The change was inferred from the estimated resident population of 3,644 in June 2024 and an additional 48 validated new addresses since the Census date.
+Wattle Range's population is 3,687 as of November 2025.
+This shows an increase of 217 people since the 2021 Census, which reported a population of 3,470.
+The change was inferred from ABS's estimated resident population of 3,644 in June 2024 and additional validated new addresses since the Census date.
 This results in a density ratio of 1.6 persons per square kilometer.
-Wattle Range's growth exceeded the SA3 area's 5.4%, positioning it as a regional growth leader.
-Interstate migration contributed approximately 46.2% to overall population gains, with all drivers being positive factors.
+Wattle Range's growth of 6.3% since the 2021 census exceeded the SA3 area's growth of 5.4%.
+Population growth was primarily driven by interstate migration, contributing approximately 46.2% of overall population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 based on 2021 data, adjusted employing weighted aggregation from LGA to SA2 levels.
-Projected demographic shifts indicate lower quartile growth for non-metropolitan areas nationally, with Wattle Range expected to grow by 101 persons to 2041, recording a total gain of 1.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated.
+The area is expected to grow by 101 persons to 2041, reflecting a gain of 1.4% in total over the 17 years, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population